Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: Introduction

-\paragraph{AMP and first-order methods:} Several works have focused on sharp characterizations of efficiency for first-order methods in both convex and nonconvex problems.
+\paragraph{AMP and first-order methods.} Several works have focused on sharp characterizations of efficiency for first-order methods in both convex and nonconvex problems.
 For instance,~\citet{oymak2017sharp} analyzed the projected gradient descent algorithm on constrained least squares problems, providing both upper and lower bounds on the convergence rate and enabling sharp time-data tradeoffs.
 Another line of work---studying online methods rather than large batch or full sample methods---exploits random matrix theory to precisely understand the average-case behavior of SGD and related methods in quadratic models, and demonstrates substantially faster rates than those predicted by worst-case theory~\citep{paquette2021sgd,paquette2021dynamics}.
 A parallel literature (dating back to the seminal papers~\citep{donoho2009message,bayati2011lasso}) allows the analysis of a particular iterative algorithm---approximate message passing or AMP---through a state evolution.
 More recently, this perspective has been used to derive state evolutions for other ``generalized'' first-order methods~\citep{celentano2020estimation}---revealing several appealing statistical optimality properties about the Bayes-AMP---as well as for gradient flow~\citep{celentano2021high}.
 In the context of nonconvex problems, these analyses proceed from a correlated initialization (i.e. they analyze local convergence), and are able to produce iterate-by-iterate predictions for first-order methods in the challenging setting without sample-splitting.
-From an optimization perspective, these methods have also been analyzed in certain settings to produce (asymptotically) convergence rates~\citep[see, e.g.,][Theorem 15]{berthier2020state}.
+From an optimization perspective, these methods have also been analyzed in certain settings to produce (asymptotically valid) convergence rates~\cite[see, e.g.,][Theorem 15]{berthier2020state}.
 The closest example from this family to our setting is the generalized-AMP for matrix sensing problems~\citep{parker2016parametric}.
-While these algorithms and their resulting guarantees provide a powerful machinery, they do not immediately apply to higher-order methods nor handle random initialization\footnote{We note that the AMP machinery can be adapted to analyze initialization with a spectral method~\citep{mondelli2021approximate}, but we are unaware of work that can analyze randomly initialized general first order methods using this machinery.}.
+While these algorithms and their resulting guarantees provide a powerful machinery, they do not immediately apply beyond first-order methods.